 - European MacBook Duckhead – This allowed me to plug my laptop straight into a European plug instead of having to daisy chain the converter in there.
 Worth a couple of bucks.

 - iPhone – We generally haven’t had cell service this year, but thankfully there’s free WiFi almost everywhere, so our iPhones have still gone a long way.
 Google Maps and Google Translate (both free) have been life savers.
-I also use the Kindle app to read books on my phone.
+I also use the Kindle app (in-app purchases) to read books on my phone.

 - iPhone Screen Protector – Protects against my clumsiness.